-Kamran Bokhari is a distinguished scholar and expert in Middle Eastern and South Asian affairs.
+Kamran Bokhari is a distinguished scholar and contracted expert advisor to Stratfor in Middle Eastern and South Asian affairs.
 He has presented research papers in various international academic and policy forums, given briefings to U.S., Canadian and British government departments, published analytical and theoretical articles related to the geopolitics of the Muslim world and played a fundamental role in shaping Stratfor's knowledge base on the highly diverse subject.

 Bokhari has given thousands of interviews to leading global media outlets, including The New York Times, CNBC, The Associated Press, AFP, Reuters, The Washington Post, the Los Angeles Times, The Christian Science Monitor, National Journal, Fox News, NPR, Forbes, San Francisco Chronicle, Toronto Star, The Globe and Mail, CBC, CTV, BBC, MSNBC, Al Jazeera, Al Arabiya, CNN-Turk, Pakistan's GEO TV, India's Hindustan Times, Xinhua and the Australian Broadcasting Corporation.

-In addition to his work at Stratfor, Bokhari is a fellow with the Washington-based Institute for Social Policy and Understanding and a senior consultant to the World Bank.
+In addition to his advisory role with Stratfor, Bokhari is a fellow with the Washington-based Institute for Social Policy and Understanding and a senior consultant to the World Bank.
 He is based in Toronto, Canada and is pursuing a Ph.D. in democratization and Islamism at London's University of Westminster, where he is a visiting lecturer.

 - Geopolitics of the Muslim World